bdelbosc/jqpoc/README.md

 - READY: ready to be processed
 - PROCESSING: the job is processing by another worker
-- TIMEDOUT: the job timedout in processing state
+- TIMEDOUT: the job timed out in processing state
 - NONE: no job in the queue